mainmatter/mainmatter.com/_posts/2019-07-23-july-monthly-update.md

 ### New simplabs website

-We recently recreated our website in [Glimmer](https://glimmerjs.com/) which describes itself as "Fast and light-weight UI components for the web, with the attention to detail you've come to expect from Ember."
+We recently recreated our website in [Glimmer.js](https://glimmerjs.com/), the fast and light-weight UI components library, based on Ember.js' rendering engine.
+We will have a blog post online going into more details soon.

 Feel free to take a look around!